daddykev/ddex-distro/README.md

 **Alpha Release - v0.4.0** (August 2025)

-The project has completed Phase 1 (Foundation) and is now actively developing Phase 2 (Core CMS functionality).
+The project has completed Phase 1 (Foundation) and Phase 2 (Core CMS) is now 80% complete with full backend integration!

 ### ✅ Phase 1: Foundation - COMPLETE
 - **Full Vue 3 Application**: All views, routing, and navigation implemented